 Recharge Day, you ask?
 Never heard of it.
 Neither had I until our dynamite duo (aka the people who run the biz) introduced it as part of our company’s core values.
 It goes something like this…

-The second Friday of every month our office is closed so that our team can rest, relax, and recharge.
+Every second Friday our office is closed so that our team can rest, relax, and recharge.
 It’s an extra day a month to say sayonara to responsibility, and do something soul-filling that’s good for our mental health.

 The proof is in the pudding